 Warhol created the Mao artworks between 1972 and 1973, spurred by then-President Nixon’s trip to China to meet with Chairman Mao Zedong.
 Warhol used an iconic portrait of Mao from the leader’s Little Red Book, filled with ideas and quotes to instill Maoist values in the people of China.

 The many Mao artworks that Warhol created commemorate a historic shift in politics and exemplify the artist’s use of repetition to mimic the widespread syndication of Mao’s image in China.
-Depicting the leader of the People’s Republic of China in such abundant numbers highlights the omnipresence of political leaders and their influence.
-Specifically, Warhol’s makeover seems to disenchant the ruler’s untouchable image, undercutting Mao’s desire to evoke loyalty and revolutionary attitudes in his subjects.
+By repeating the leader of the People’s Republic of China, Warhol highlights the omnipresence of political figures.
+His makeover strips Mao’s image of authority and enchantment.
+It undermines the leader’s attempt to command loyalty and revolutionary devotion.

 Warhol flirts with controversy by depicting the Communist ruler, despite his self-identification as politically removed.
 The Mao portraits create an ironic allure.
 In 2012, Beijing authorities prohibited The Andy Warhol Museum from showing the portraits in China because the flamboyant colors resembled “makeup.”